isaacstewart/APChem/README.md

 ### Tools
 1. [Grouper](https://isaacstewart.github.io/APChem/Teacher/Tools/grouper/index.html)
    - Input rosters and randomize groups of 3 (Board work) or 4 (POGILS)
+   - Should save your class rosters in your browser's cache so you don't have to paste the roster every time.
 ### Labs
 1. [Kinetic Sim With Graph](https://isaacstewart.github.io/APChem/Teacher/Labs/Kinetics_Lab/index.html)
    - Simple app that simulates reaction rates and kinetics by simulating dice rolls for random reactions.
 Useful for virtual lab data